Watson1978/motion-pixate-observer/README.md

 # Motion::Pixate::Observer

-This gem provides a function that you changes css files, apply changes into your application that uses Pixate Framework immediately.
+This gem provides a function that you changes css files, apply changes into your application that uses Pixate Framework  /  Pixate Freestyle Framework immediately.

 You do not need rebuild your application and any operations.
 Only update your css files.